The House of the Dead: Overkill: Music

 The soundtrack is written and composed by John Sanderson and Nadeem Daya.
 The songs are pop, rock, funk, country and disco genres of the 1970s era.
 Despite many requests from fans, neither Sega nor Headstrong Games have any plans to release an official soundtrack, although there exist bootleg versions on the Internet.
+In 2015, PitStop Productions released an uncut version of the soundtrack on SoundCloud, which does not include new music added in the Extended Cut.

 Release

 The House of the Dead: Overkill was originally released on the Wii on February 10, 2009, in North America and February 13, 2009, in Europe.
 The game was later released in Japan on September 17, 2009, bundled with the Wii Zapper accessory.

 The game was also released in a limited collector's edition that includes a graphic novel prequel to the game called Prelude to an Overkill.
-A special release of the game in Australia, the "Bang Bang Box", comes packaged with the graphic novel in addition to two Wii Remote gun shells modeled after the AMS pistols carried by the main characters in the game (similar to a Desert Eagle pistol).
+A special release of the game in Australia, the "Bang Bang Box", comes packaged with the graphic novel in addition to two Wii Remote gun shells modeled after the AMS pistols carried by the main characters in the game (similar to a revolver).